cadenforrest/EDR_Utils/README.md

 python3 simpleserver.py
 ```

-Note that you will need to edit the `config.json` file to point to the correct host and port.
+Note that you will need to edit the `config.json` file to point to the correct host and port, depending on your system.

 Then, you can run the script: